Joomla

 Search engines like Google prioritize website safety.
 A detected hack can result in a warning and a lowered ranking.

-A compromised website can damage your SEO and tarnish your site’s reputation.
+A compromised website can damage your SEO and tarnish your site's reputation.
+Moreover, customer or user information could be at risk.

 Hacks, like cross-site scripting, can redirect visitors to unwanted locations, leading to lost trust.